libgd/libgd/src/readme.txt

      ask.
 "Derived works" includes all programs that utilize the library.
 Credit must be given in user-accessible documentation.

-     Permission to use, copy, modify, and distribute this software and its documentation for any purpose and without fee is hereby granted, provided that the above copyright notice appear in all copies and that both that copyright notice and this permission notice appear in supporting documentation.
-This software is provided "as is" without express or implied warranty.

-     Although their code does not appear in gd 1.6.1, the authors wish to thank David Koblas, David Rowley, and Hutchison Avenue Software Corporation for their prior contributions.

-     Permission to use, copy, modify, and distribute this software and its documentation for any purpose and without fee is hereby granted, provided that the above copyright notice appear in all copies and that both that copyright notice and this permission notice appear in supporting documentation. _This software is provided "AS IS."_ The copyright holders disclaim all warranties, either express or implied, including but not limited to implied warranties of merchantability and fitness for a particular purpose, with respect to this code and accompanying documentation.
+     _This software is provided "AS IS."_ The copyright holders disclaim all warranties, either express or implied, including but not limited to implied warranties of merchantability and fitness for a particular purpose, with respect to this code and accompanying documentation.

+     Although their code does not appear in gd 1.7.0, the authors wish to thank David Koblas, David Rowley, and Hutchison Avenue Software Corporation for their prior contributions.

 END OF COPYRIGHT STATEMENT